0aub/tiktok-bulk-downloader/README.md

 # tiktok-bulk-downloader
-TikTok videos bulk downloader with or without watermark by username. <br>
+TikTok videos bulk downloader with or without watermark by username.
-*Feel free to write any suggestions you think about.*

 # prerequisites
 ```